terryluan12/Inventro/README.md

 The final application offered a set of features that directly supported the project objectives and demonstrated the required course technologies.

 - **Authentication & Roles:**
   We implemented secure login using Django’s authentication system.
-Admin, manager, and staff roles limited what users could see or modify, ensuring that sensitive operations—such as changing stock levels—were restricted to authorized users.
+Admin, manager, and staff roles limited what users could see or modify, ensuring that sensitive operations, such as changing stock levels, were restricted to authorized users.

 - **Inventory CRUD:**
   The system supported creating, editing, soft-deleting, and listing items with metadata such as SKU, quantity, cost, location, and category.
 These operations were available both via the web UI and REST APIs, demonstrating a stateful backend integrated with PostgreSQL.

 - **Categorization:**
   A managed category model kept item organization consistent across the UI and APIs.
-This provided structured filtering and reporting, which was important for dashboards and low-stock analysis.
+This provides structured filtering and reporting, which was important for dashboards and low-stock analysis.

 - **Carts & Requests:**
-  Users could assemble carts, add or remove items, and submit requests for stock movements through RESTful endpoints.
-This represented realistic warehouse workflows (e.g., picking orders, internal transfers) and showcased multi-entity state management in the database.
+  Users can assemble carts, add or remove items, and submit requests for stock movements through RESTful endpoints.
+This represents realistic warehouse workflows (e.g., picking orders, internal transfers) and showcased multi-entity state management in the database.

 - **Dashboarding:**
-  Server-rendered dashboards summarized available items, recent activity, and quick links to common flows.
-Dashboards were built using Bootstrap and HTMX, with support for auto-refreshing stats and basic visualizations so operators could see the current state at a glance.
+  Server-rendered dashboards summarize available items, recent activity, and quick links to common flows.
+Dashboards are built using Bootstrap and HTMX, with support for auto-refreshing stats and basic visualizations so operators could see the current state at a glance.

 - **Persistence & Resilience:**
-  PostgreSQL data survived pod restarts through PVCs.
+  PostgreSQL data survives pod restarts through PVCs.
 Backup CronJobs exported snapshots to object storage, providing a recovery path in case of data corruption or accidental deletions.

 - **Scalable Delivery:**
-  The same Docker images used for local development via `docker compose` were deployed to Kubernetes with configurable replicas, readiness/liveness probes, and resource limits.
+  The same Docker images used for local development via `docker compose` can be deployed to Kubernetes with configurable replicas, readiness/liveness probes, and resource limits.
 This ensured dev/prod parity and demonstrated scalable, cloud-native delivery.

 - **Real-Time & Advanced Features (where implemented):**
   CI/CD pipelines were fully implemented with GitHub Actions.
 Automated backups ran via a Kubernetes CronJob.
 WebSocket-based alerts were explored and integrated where feasible to provide near real-time feedback on key events such as stock changes.